 - Winston Churchill: “Success is the ability to move from one failure to the next with no loss of enthusiasm.”

-If you would like to see more drawings and sketches, I’ve put them all in the Drawing category there on the right.
+If you would like to see more drawings and sketches, I’ve put them all in the Drawing category.

 Besides drawing, I also like digitally paint.
 I have done a few of these… none are for sale – just experiments.
 You can read more about it and see more on the Fire in Yellowstone page.